- I Need To…

 The Corporate Class C Fund is the principal operating account for the county.
 The Treasurer’s Office uses this fund to pay employees, vendors, and other operating liabilities.

-As of December 31, 2012, the market value of the Corporate Class C Fund was $131.8-million.
-Yield in the Corporate Class C Fund was 56.7 basis points, including cash.
+As of December 31, 2013, the market value of the Corporate Class C Fund was $120.0-million.
+Yield in the Corporate Class C Fund, including cash and money markets, was 60.1 basis points.

 Treasurer’s Class C Fund